The Complete Guide to Migrating from Zendesk to Trengo

 Re-link Attachments: For binary files embedded in the original ticket history, these files must be uploaded separately, and the resulting Trengo file ID should be referenced within the message import payload to keep the file linked correctly to the specific historical comment.

-Once the data is resident in Trengo, the focus shifts to activating business logic that cannot be imported automatically.
-These elements define how the platform operates going forward.
+Once the data is resident in Trengo, the focus shifts to validation and activating business logic that cannot be imported automatically.

 - Rebuild Workflows: Any complex operational logic defined by Zendesk triggers, automations, and historical macros must be rebuilt directly in Trengo's rule engine.
 These logic-based rules govern ticket assignment, notifications, and time tracking.